5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 So, instead of just replacing the whole system `DSDT` with a patched one during boot, only the things which need fixing are patched-in on the fly during boot.
 This makes the system boot faster, runs smoother and snappier.

 The default config is for T530 Models with HD+ displays (≥1600x900 px).
-If you have a model with a HD panel you need to add the correct Framebuffer-Patch for IntelHD 4000 (`AAPL,ig-platform-id 03006601`).
+If you have a model with a HD panel you need to selecr the correct Framebuffer-Patch for IntelHD 4000 (`AAPL,ig-platform-id 03006601`).
+It is integrated in the config but is deactivated by a `#`.
 </details>
 <details>
 <summary><strong>DSDT-based config</strong></summary>